Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander.md

 #### Order of the color values

-Test the red, green, blue output to define how the RGB colors are ordered in the PBOE controller and/or LED strip.
-You can define the relation between the colors in your byte array with the actual led strip in the `sendWs2812` method, with the `int rIndex, int gIndex, int bIndex, int wIndex` parameters.
+Test the red, green, and blue output to define how the RGB colors are ordered in the PBOE controller and/or LED strip.
+You can define the relationship between the colors in your byte array with the actual led strip in the `sendWs2812` method, with the `int rIndex, int gIndex, int bIndex, int wIndex` parameters.
 If you are using RGB-leds and 3 bytes per pixel, the `wIndex` parameter is ignored.

 #### Sending color values

-The example code uses multiple byte arrays to define various colors and effects to a strip with 11 LEDs, connected to the channel 0 pins of the PBOE.
+The example code uses multiple byte arrays to send various colors and effects to a strip with 11 LEDs, connected to the channel 0 pins of the PBOE.

 ```java
 private static final byte CH_WS2812_DATA = 1;